-If native fauna is identified within the disturbance footprint, the Principal Contractor's Environmental Manager Construction Manager will be contacted immediately.
-All necessary steps to minimise harm and mortality to such animals is required.
-Site Supervisor Open excavations and storage areas to be inspected regularly for the presence of fauna species.
+If native fauna is identified within the disturbance footprint, the Principal Contractor's Environmer will be contacted immediately.
+All necessary steps to minimise harm and mortality to such anima required.
+Open excavations and storage areas to be inspected regularly for the presence of fauna species .
 Site Supervisor No clearing or vegetation removal to occur without approval.
 Environmental Manager Construction Manager Site Supervisor All vegetation to be retained shall be protected and demarcated.
-These areas will be highlighted on the Environmental Manager Environmental Control Maps.
-The clearing limits and protected vegetation is to be clearly communicated to Construction Manager site personnel during site inductions and toolbox talks.
-Site Supervisor Works will only be undertaken in designated areas.
+These areas will be highlighted Environmental Control Maps.
+The clearing limits and protected vegetation is to be clearly commu- site personnel during site inductions and toolbox talks.
+Works will only be undertaken in designated areas.
 Construction Manager Site Supervisor The Principal Contractor will identify and remove any weeds within their work area.
-Any weeds will be lawfully Environmental Manager disposed of to a licenced facility.
-Construction Manager Site Supervisor Segregate weed impacted waste material and dispose of to a licenced facility.
-Construction Manager Site Supervisor Inspect plant and machinery before entering and leaving worksite to ensure no dirt remains as it may cause Construction Manager weeds to spread.
-Site Supervisor Educate work force on common weeds within Bankstown rail corridor.
-Environmental Manager Plant and equipment brought on to site must be cleaned and free of deleterious material, mud and other Site Supervisor material that may harbour weed seeds.
-Construction plant, equipment and materials are not to be stored within the dripline of any trees or vegetation Construction Manager to be retained.
-Site Supervisor The following clearing procedure will be implemented should additional clearing be required.
+Any weeds we disposed of to a licenced facility. vill be lawfully Environmental Manager Construction Manager Site Supervisor Segregate weed impacted waste material and dispose of to a licenced facility.
+Construction Manager Site Supervisor Inspect plant and machinery before entering and leaving worksite to ensure no dirt remains as it weeds to spread. may cause Construction Manager Site Supervisor Educate work force on common weeds within Bankstown rail corridor.
+Environmental Manager Plant and equipment brought on to site must be cleaned and free of deleterious material, mud ar material that may harbour weed seeds. d other Site Supervisor Construction plant, equipment and materials are not to be stored within the dripline of any trees of to be retained. or vegetation Construction Manager Site Supervisor The following clearing procedure will be implemented should additional clearing be required.
 See flow chart